 Eric received his B.A. in political science from the University of California, Berkeley, and his J.D. from the Boalt Hall School of Law at the University of California, Berkeley.

-Representative Trade Secrets and Employee Mobility Litigation Matters
+Representative Trade Secret and Employee Mobility Litigation Matters

 Representative Wage and Hour Litigation Matters

 Eric Tate has been recommended by Best Lawyers in America, Legal 500 US and Super Lawyers.
 He has also been recognized by San Jose Magazine as one of Silicon Valley’s Top 300 lawyers, and in 2008 as one of the Daily Journal’s Top 20 Under 40.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.